23-2-DSDN242/time-based-media-lucycocoa/README.md

 I haven't coded in about six months, so I found myself needing to recall the basics of coding to recreate this iteration.
 First, I used 'let' to established the initial x and y coordinated for the first ellipse.
 Then, I proceeded to draw the numbers, ensuring they were sized appropriately to fit within the confines of each ellipse.
 During my exploration of the p5.js reference, I came across a shadow effect that caught my attention.
 Recognizing its potential to enhance the visual effect of my sketches, particularly in simulating lighting effects.
 By using this code, I was able to achieve a radiant, luminous effect on the featured ellipses.
 // particles

+#Original Clock

+//drawing shadow

+//an ellipse rotating by millis

+//rotate bar

+I achieved the functionality of changing the colour of the clock based on the time using "if' and 'else' statements.
+I divided the entire 24 hours into 8 intervals of 3 hours each, and chose appropriate colours (black, darkblue, skyblue, lemon, yellow, deepyellow and back to skyblue, darkblue)for each section.
+This allowed me to represent the clock with varioue colours that allign with each time intervals, as per my initial idea.